Govt Proposes 14% Service Tax on Shipping Companies Importing Goods

-In a bid to discourage imports of goods, Finance Ministry Arun Jaitley in Union Budget for financial 2016-17 (Apr-Mar) has announced imposition of 14% service tax on services provided by domestic shipping companies transporting goods from outside India.
+In a bid to discourage imports of goods, Finance Ministry Arun Jaitley in the Union Budget for financial 2016-17 (Apr-Mar) has announced the imposition of a 14% service tax on services provided by domestic shipping companies transporting goods from outside India.

-Read our full coverage on Union Budget 2016.
+Read our full coverage of Union Budget 2016.

 However, industry officials are of the view that though the move is directed towards discouraging imports, it will mainly impact the logistics sector and largely the end-user division as shipping companies will be simply passing on this cost.